Oaks

 Maths

-During the Autumn term, in maths, we will be learning about integers and decimals, multiplication and division, fractions and missing angles and length.
+During the Spring term, in maths, we will be learning about Coordinates and Shapes, Fractions, Decimals and Measure, Percentages and Statistics and Proportion problems.

 English

-During the Autumn term, in English, we will be analysing and writing different text types:
+During the Spring term, in English, we will be analysing and writing different text types:

 Science